robertomorrison0/tlauncher-arch/README.md

 The Launcher itself does not have sufficiant perissions to update.
 If you already have a folder with this repo and the build in it, you probably need to run `makepkg -sfi` to force the rebuild of the package.

-## Problems

-The script for setting the icons is not exiting on application close.
-It can be 'fixed' by running `killall tlauncher` in the terminal, after closing the application.